Welcome to O'Brien Paving

 Damage done is not covered under warranty and repairs needed will be at a charge.

-O'Brien Paving covers paving installs and repairs of driveways, walkways, parking lots and sport courts using asphalt, pavers and stone products along with sealcoating in Walpole, Dedham, Norwood, Westwood, Canton, Randolph, Stoughton, Sharon, Foxboro, Dover, Needham, Newton, Wellesley, Wrentham, Boston, West Roxbury, Roslindale, Milton, Millis, Jamaica Plain and more.
+O'Brien Paving covers paving installs and resurfacing of driveways, walkways, parking lots and sport courts using asphalt, pavers and stone products along with sealcoating in Walpole, Dedham, Norwood, Westwood, Canton, Randolph, Stoughton, Sharon, Foxboro, Dover, Needham, Newton, Wellesley, Wrentham, Boston, West Roxbury, Roslindale, Milton, Millis, Jamaica Plain and more.